The Scaling Decision Log

 Most African scaling ventures arrive at their first institutional funding round with boards that are either absent or cosmetic - a small number of co-founders plus a single investor representative, with minimal formal governance around financial oversight, strategic review, or founder accountability.
 This structure works well enough when the venture is small and fast-moving and the founding team is aligned.
 It becomes a structural liability as the venture grows.

 Development finance institutions have increasingly formalised governance as a condition of capital deployment: board diversity, audit committee composition, and financial reporting standards are due diligence requirements, not recommendations.
-The governance restructure that looks optional before a DFI conversation becomes mandatory during it.
+The substantive treatment of DFI fiduciary architecture sits in The Informal Economy as Scaling Substrate; the implication for this decision is that the governance restructure that looks optional before a DFI conversation becomes mandatory during it.
 Doing it proactively, at the venture's chosen pace, is materially cheaper and less disruptive than doing it reactively under investor pressure.

 The specific challenge in the African context is finding genuinely independent board members with relevant experience.
 The pool of experienced operators who can function as effective independent directors - rather than advisors, cheerleaders, or soft challenge - is small, and demand consistently exceeds supply.
 Endeavor Kenya's network has been one of the more effective vehicles for connecting scaling founders to board members with genuine sector depth.